povilaskarvelis/STB_AEGNG_AI/README.md

 # STB_AEGNG_AI

-This repository contains the code for reproducing the results in "_A computational model of hopelessness and active-escape bias in suicidality_"
+This repository contains the code for reproducing the results in Karvelis, P., & Diaconescu, A. O. (2022).
+A Computational Model of Hopelessness and Active-Escape Bias in Suicidality.
+Computational Psychiatry, 6(1), 34–59.
+DOI: http://doi.org/10.5334/cpsy.80

 To reproduce model simulations run _Dashboard_AI_GoNoGo_paper.m_